sleepyOwl14/proximax-bc-docs/docs/built-in-features/account.md

 > The amount of different [mosaics](./mosaic.md) the account owns. <br>
 >
 > **Importance** <br>
-> The relation between the amount of harvesting mosaics the account owns and the total mosaic supply.
+> The relation between the amount of validating mosaics the account owns and the total mosaic supply.

 ## Multisig Account